 Fathom is an immersive, engaging and intellectually interesting documentary that emphasises the wonder of both the humpback whale and the passion for science.
 Drs Fournet and Garland are so knowledgeable and invested in their projects that it’s very easy to get caught up in their enthusiasm, as well as the natural beauty of the environments they inhabit and the majesty of the humpback whale.
 It’s quite humbling to learn about creatures whose cultures and voices have existed for eons beneath the sea, and Fathom also acts as a reminder that protecting the species’ whose complex and fascinating existences are under threat remains one of mankind’s most important projects.

 Save the whales, folks.

 Fathom premiered at the Tribeca Film Festival on Wednesday, June 16, 2021, and will be available to watch digitally on “Tribeca at Home” June 11-23.
-The film will be released globally on Apple TV+ on June 25, 2021.
+The film was released globally on Apple TV+ on June 25, 2021.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam